Comprehensive Bicycle Design & Engineering 2.0

 Our course faculty provides access to some of the nation’s best expertise built up over a 20-year timeframe.
 Our instructors work together to present and explain issues from different angles.

 Who Should Attend: Transportation engineers, urban planners, citizen experts, past participants of the IBPI week-long class and others interested in in-depth engineering and planning examples of bikeway design and innovation.
 This class best serves people from communities who already have a developed bicycle network, municipal staff continuing to work on implementing bicycle facilities and are looking to move their community into the next phase of bicycle friendliness.
 This class will focus on in-depth problem solving on difficult planning and engineering issues.

 Registration: The fee for this professional development course is $995.
 This includes continental breakfast, snacks, lunch, and course materials.
 The fee does not include travel, lodging or other meals while in Portland.

 Continuing Education Credits: This 5-day workshop will provide approximately 32 hours of training which equals to 32 CMs or 32 PDHs.
-IBPI applies to the AICP for Certification Maintenance credit for each course.
+IBPI applies to the AICP for Certification Maintenance credit for each webinar.
 We will provide an attendance certificate to those who document their professional development hours.